 I assumed that Korah and his group were wiped out The text seemed to imply that his clan were included in the 250 agitators.
 It turns out that my assumption was wrong because the “sons of Korah” appear many generations later, and their place in the history of God’s people is truly an intriguing “rest of the story”.

-The story starts with a prominent community leader inviting Jesus to a party at his house.
+The story begins with a prominent community leader inviting Jesus to a party at his house.
 (Luke 7:36) Jesus went, of course, because that’s what Jesus did.
 He didn’t refuse anyone who gave him an invitation.

 But Simon wasn’t at all ready for what would happen next.
 While his home was an open invitation to friends, colleagues and neighbors, no one who was not of a particular type would dare, surely, to enter those halls dedicated to showing off the influence, prominence and wealth to which Simon had attained.
-People who had not attained, or at least aspired to, a certain stature certainly wouldn’t think of it…. or would they?
+People who had not attained, or at least aspired to attain, a certain stature certainly wouldn’t think of it…. or would they?